shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab1.md

      http://localhost:4001
    ```

-   **Note**: Refresh the page continuously until you miyagi app running locally as depicted in the image below.
+   **Note**: Refresh the page continuously until you get miyagi app running locally as depicted in the image below.

    ![](./Media/miyagi1.png)